StrangeBeeCorp/docs/docs/thehive/configuration/service.md

 ## Using Web Proxy

 If you are employing an NGINX reverse proxy in front of TheHive, note that NGINX does not differentiate between text data and file uploads.
-To ensure proper handling, set the `client_max_body_size` parameter in your NGINX configuration file to accommodate the larger value between the file upload size and the text size defined in TheHive's application.conf
+To ensure proper handling, set the `client_max_body_size` parameter in your NGINX configuration file to accommodate the larger value between the file upload size and the text size defined in TheHive application.conf

 To configure `client_max_body_size`, follow these steps: